 - Contact the higher education institution if you are not currently approved in a master’s program, request a transcript review to determine which STEM Teach credits transfer (if pursuing a master’s degree at a university different than that where 18 graduate credits in a content area were completed), and complete the higher education institution application if interested in moving forward with master’s program.

 - Once approved for funding, register for a course and send the name and course number to firstname.lastname@example.org for grant reporting purposes.

-- Textbooks costs (up to $180) vary by institution and are included or can be reimbursed.
+- Textbooks costs (up to $180) vary by institution and are included or will be reimbursed.

 Participating Higher Ed Partners for Master’s Degree Completion

 For teachers who are working on or starting a master’s degree for the purpose of becoming credentialed to teach dual credit courses, STEM Teach Indiana may be able to fund the tuition and textbooks at several participating higher education institutions.
 The following options are some of the possible ways to complete a funded master’s degree:

 Master of Arts in Teaching, Master of Arts in Curriculum, Assessment and Instruction, or other master’s degree dedicated to perfecting the craft of teaching (remember, teachers still need 18 graduate credits in content area that are not focused on pedagogy).

 Master’s degree in a content area or discipline, such as Master of Science in Mathematics, Master of Science in Biology, Master of Arts in English, or other content area approved by a school’s dual credit provider.